NikolaOgnjenovic/TravelAgencyWebsite/README.md

 To use the website as a regular user, login with `marko` as the username and `marko123` as the password.

-Because the project specification says so, an admin & regular user have the access to every function of the website.
+Because the project specification says so, an admin & regular user have access to every function of the website.
 This is subject to change.